 - Have I learned enough about Depression glass to know what I'm buying?

-- Has the pattern I've chosen to collect been reproduced?
+- Has the pattern I've chosen to collect been reproduced or reissued?

 - Do I understand the issues relating to condition, which can diminish the value of Depression glass?

 - Do I know how to examine glassware for damage?

 Building a reference library should go hand-in-hand with actually purchasing glassware.
 One of the most popular titles on Depression glass, Gene Florence's book mentioned above, can serve as a good foundation so hunting a copy down can pay off.
 The prices listed in this book aren’t as realistic as they were prior to the dawning of the Internet so the price guide is somewhat subjective, but the latest edition will provide up-to-date information on the major patterns collectors want to study.